boostorg/leaf/doc/whitepaper.md

 When an object must be communicated down the call stack to a function several levels removed from the one that initiates the call, it is sometimes desirable to decouple the signature of all intermediate functions from that object, because their interface has nothing to do with it.

 The same reasoning applies to *error-neutral* functions with regards to failures originating in lower-level functions.
-While it is possible to couple the signatures of intermediate functions with the static type of all the [error information they may need to communicate](#handling-of-error-information), this essentially destroys their neutrality towards failures.
+While it is possible to couple the signatures of intermediate functions with the static type of all the [error information they may need to communicate](#4.-handling-of-error-information), this essentially destroys their neutrality towards failures.
 That's because, in order for each function to define a specific type to report all possible error objects statically, it must understand the exact semantics of all lower level error types.
 This turns what would have been *error-neutral* functions into a game of telephone, requiring each node to both understand and correctly re-encode each communicated failure.

-## Alternative mechanisms for transporting of error objects
+## 6. Alternative mechanisms for transporting of error objects

 So far we established that in general it is not a good idea to couple return values (or function signatures) of *error-neutral* functions with the static type of all error objects they may need to communicate.
 In this section we'll discuss the alternative approaches.

-### `GetLastError` / `errno`
+### 6.1. `GetLastError` / `errno`

 A typical classical approach is to only communicate the value of the *failure flag* in the return value, while additional information is delivered through a separate mechanism.
 Here is an example from the Windows API: